-- GOAL has grown to become one of the largest providers of humanitarian assistance, especially in food security programming, in Northern Syria
+- GOAL has been one of the leading humanitarian agencies in Northwest Syria since 2012, especially in food security programming.

-- GOAL utilises cash and voucher distribution to allow households to meet their needs and survive shocks in a flexible and dignified manner.
+- In 2024, GOAL supported 238,000 people with cash and voucher assistance to allow households to meet their needs and survive shocks in a flexible and dignified manner.

-- 19% of those that GOAL reached with humanitarian aid assistance in NW Syria in 2022 were under five years and 20% of those reached had a disability.
+- 19% of those that GOAL reached with humanitarian aid assistance in Northwest Syria in 2024 were under five years old.

 Our story in numbers